What Causes Inflammation? 7 Key Contributors

 Inflammation is the body’s natural defense mechanism.
 It is your immune system’s response to cellular injury through increased blood flow, capillary dilatation, leucocyte infiltration, and the production of chemical mediators.
 (1) In essence, it is a perceived threat or injury that causes inflammation.

-While inflammation can be a necessary and even beneficial to your body, it can also be harmful.
-Inflammation acts as both “friend and foe” in the body depending on the type of inflammation.
+While inflammation can be necessary and even beneficial to your body, it can also be harmful.
+Inflammation acts as both “friend and foe” in the body, depending on the type of inflammation.
 (1) The friend is acute inflammation.
 The foe is chronic, low-grade, systemic inflammation.
-So what causes inflammation that is harmful?
+So, what causes harmful inflammation?

 Acute Inflammation